xEmiliaN/Go-Learn/myExperiments/readme.md

 ## Folder with my different experiments
-Here is just do some stuff out of curiosity
+Here I just do some stuff out of curiosity